LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Introduction

 \section{Introduction}

-With the exponential growth of global maritime traffic, automated maritime surveillance using high resolution remote sensing imagery has become indispensable for marine safety, traffic management, and illegal activity monitoring \cite{bakirci2025advanced, magalhaes2025vessel, sankhe2024vessel, zhao2024ship}.
-The advent of deep learning has revolutionized this field, with the YOLO (You Only Look Once) \cite{YOLOv1} framework emerging as the de facto standard due to its exceptional balance between inference speed and detection accuracy.
-However, the generic design of YOLO, originally tailored for natural images (e.g., MS COCO), presents inherent structural limitations when applied to ship detection in satellite imagery.
+With the rapid growth of global maritime traffic, automated ship detection using high-resolution remote sensing imagery has become increasingly important for marine safety, traffic management, and maritime law enforcement~\cite{bakirci2025advanced, magalhaes2025vessel, sankhe2024vessel, zhao2024ship}.
+Among various deep learning frameworks, the You Only Look Once (YOLO) family~\cite{YOLOv1} has gained widespread adoption for this task owing to its favorable balance between inference speed and detection accuracy.
+However, the YOLO architecture was originally designed for natural images (e.g., MS COCO~\cite{lin2014microsoft}) and carries inherent structural limitations when applied to ship detection in satellite imagery.

-The core issue stems from the grid-based detection mechanism of YOLO, which relies heavily on the spatial resolution of feature maps \cite{ObjectDetectionReview}.
-The vast majority of YOLO architectures, spanning from the foundational YOLOv3 to the latest YOLOv12 \cite{YOLOv3, YOLOv4, YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, YOLOv10, YOLOv11, YOLOv12}, inherit a feature pyramid consisting of P3, P4, and P5 levels, with downsampling strides of 8, 16, and 32, respectively.
-While effective for everyday objects, this configuration is fundamentally ill-suited for maritime targets.
-Ships in satellite imagery are characterized by extreme morphological anisotropy, often appearing as narrow, elongated objects with an average minor axis length of less than 20 pixels.
-Under the P5 stride of 32, such targets are compressed into sub-pixel representations, causing severe spatial feature dilution where the object's intrinsic morphological cues are diluted by background noise.
+At the heart of the problem lies the grid-based detection mechanism of YOLO, whose prediction granularity is governed by the spatial resolution of the feature map~\cite{ObjectDetectionReview}.
+In the Feature Pyramid Network (FPN)~\cite{FPN} convention adopted by the YOLO series since YOLOv3~\cite{YOLOv3}, P$n$ denotes the feature map at the $n$-th pyramid level with a downsampling stride of $2^n$ relative to the input image.
+From YOLOv3 through the latest YOLOv12~\cite{YOLOv12}, almost all variants inherit a three-level pyramid comprising P3, P4, and P5, with strides of $2^3\!=\!8$, $2^4\!=\!16$, and $2^5\!=\!32$, respectively.
+While this configuration performs well on common objects in natural images, it is ill-suited for ships.
+In the overhead geometry of satellite imagery, ships typically appear as narrow, elongated structures spanning only a few pixels along their minor axis.
+At the P5 stride of 32, such targets are compressed below the resolution of a single grid cell, leading to severe spatial feature dilution in which the morphological cues of the object are submerged in background content.